martinrombach88/city_weather_search/README.md

 Future Updates:
 1. Implement the background changer
-2. Implement the auto complete feature - Note: this feature will be added once a PHP/mySQL service has been secured.
+2. Implement the auto complete feature
 3. Attempt to reorganise in a modular way.